 My seven year old and I had an amazing night at our favourite theatre, The Regent Theatre in Stoke-on-Trent for the press night of “Horrible Histories: Awful Egyptians” – a hilarious romp through ancient Egypt which was thoroughly entertaining for both adults and children alike!
-The “Horrible Histories” team are in Stoke until Saturday 23rd March and we highly recommend it!
+The “Horrible Histories” team are in Stoke until Saturday 23rd March and are touring the UK until the end of November – we highly recommend it!

 WHAT IS “HORRIBLE HISTORIES”?

 Terry Deary’s “Horrible Histories” series of books are the best selling children’s History books in the world and the multi BAFTA award winning TV show is highly popular amongst children (and adults!) of all ages.
 Birmingham Stage Company, described by The Metro as “the masters of children’s theatre” have adapted the stories of many fabulous children’s writers for the stage, such as David Walliams, Roald Dahl and Michael Morpurgo, and have been performing “Horrible Histories” live since 2005.

 My son loves the books and the TV show is one of his favourites so he was so excited when I told him we had been invited to review the show – and it certainly lived up to his expectations.
 The extremely energetic and highly versatile actors (Simon Nock, Izaak Cainer and Lisa Allen) had the audience in the palm of their hands from start to finish and we laughed our way through the best History lesson I have ever had!
 I definitely learnt more about Ancient Egypt in that hour and a half than I ever did at school – if only all History lessons were that entertaining!